WebArtWork/GitScripting/README.md

 # What is git
-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency
+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Basically this tool will solve the team work on an software project.

 # Installation
-Installation - is the act of making the program ready for execution. https://git-scm.com/
+[In this link](https://git-scm.com) you can download soft which will allow you to use git.
+Also it provide you an nice terminal which will let you use git in a better way.

 # Commands in bin folder
-Commands which are available in /bin folder is accessed by every one and can run by every user.
-This folder contains basic commands such as add, commit, d ,f ,gap, init, minit, key, gkey, p, pa, pull, push.
-They improve life of program creators
+Git has commands like git `pull origin master` which is not small commands to type from terminal, and for that reasson we made this repo, to use small commands.
+Description of each you can find below, or you can simply open each file and google for it's content.
+To make those commands work, you have to drop folder bin inside your user folder.
+If for some reason commands will not work, you will have to check your PATH variable, if it's linking your user folder.

 ## add
 Adds all modified and new files in the current directory and all subdirectories to the staging area.

 ## commit
 Makes something like checkpoints (saving all your working files).
+Commit can be local and on the server side.
+When you do push, you make your local commits to be written in the server.

 ## d
+Switch you into dev branch.
+## m
-Switch you into developer branch.
+Switch you into master branch.

+## fetch
+Reset all files to working saved versions to the `dev` branch in server.
 ## f
-Throw away all staged and unstaged changes, forget everything on current local branch and make it exactly the same as origin/"$1".
-## fetch
-Reset all files to working saved versions.
+Same with `fetch` command, just it require also branch as second parament. ex: `f master` which will fetch to branch master.

 ## fmfd
-Switch into master branch, reset all files to working saved version, reset all files to working developer version, launch master branch and switch into developer branch.
+Fetching master branch from dev branch.
+Useful when you want to update your master branch from your dev branch.

 ## gap
-The serve command is used to start up a local web server to host the application for the PhoneGap Developer app (or any browser).
+This command is used to start up application for the PhoneGap app.
+## run
+This command is used to start up web server application by nodemon
+## go
+This command start a npm project (npm run start).
+## publish
+Publish will publish your npm repo into [npm public access. ](https://www.npmjs.com)

 ## gkey
-gkey - generic a key for repositoris (npm install gkey)
+This command is made to generate ssh key, is require email as second parameter and after it will ask few questions about the key you want to generate.
+Not providing any answers will generate the default key.
-## go
+## key
-go - this comand start a project (npm run start)
+This command will print in terminal your ssh key, if you have one.

 ## init
-init - this comand used for combine dev brunch of reposibility and folder (1. git init 2. git remote add origin "COMMENT" 3. git checkout -b dev)
-## key
-key - this comand creat key for reposibility and fast show it ( cat ~/.ssh/id_rsa.pub)
+Initialize git repository with dev branch.
+Require as second parameter repo link. ex: `init git@github.com:WebArtWork/GitScripting.git`
 ## minit
-minit - this comand used for combine master brunch of reposibility and folder (1. git init 2. git remote add origin "COMMENT" 3. git pull origin master)
+Initialize git repository with master branch.
+Require as second parameter repo link. ex: `minit git@github.com:WebArtWork/GitScripting.git`

+## pa
+This command unite the update group of commands, require as second parameter the message for commit and updating the dev branch. ex: `pa 'Updating readme file'`<br>
+At start it do `add`, then `commit Message_Provided`, then pull and after that push.
+If merge has appeared on pull command, push will not work.
 ## p
-p - upload progect on any repository (1. git add --all .
-2. git commit -m "COMMENT" 3. git pull origin "BRUNCH" 4. git push origin "BRUNCH")
+This is same command with pa, with the difference that we can pass on which branch we want to do the update. ex `p 'UPdating readme file' master`

-## pa
+## pull
-this comand unloads the code to the (dev) branch in hub project.
+This comand downloads the code from dev branch.
-## publish
-this comand publishes a package to the registry so that it can be installed by name.
 ## pul
-this comand downloads the code from project hub (master) branch.
+Same with `pull` command, with difference that we can specify the branch we want to download the code the code. ex `pul master`

-## pull
+## push
-this comand downloads the code from project hub (dev) branch.
+This command pushing all your local commits to the dev branch in the server.
 ## pus
-this comand updates remote refs in (master) branch along with associated objects.
-## push
-this comand updates remote refs in (dev) branch along with associated objects.
-## run
-this comand 'run' the server by using nodemon
+This is same command with push with difference that we can specify the branch. ex `pus master`